8 common mistakes traders make

 What are the most common mistakes traders make?

 You should always make sure you have thoroughly researched the market you want to trade on.
 Some traders can often place trades based on their intuition rather than a logical thought process.
 This could sometimes lead to a profit but more often than not it leads to losses.
-You should ask questions about the market you are entering as well as looking at its price patterns and trends.
+You should ask questions about the market you are entering as well as look at its price patterns and trends.
 One way of examining the market is to see if it experiences volatility, and if so how does that affect the way you would want to trade.

 Having a trading plan in place is significant because it prevents opening positions based on your own bias.
 After experiencing the different emotions you encounter during trading you might want to scrap the plan you have in place altogether but it is important to stick to it, even when you are having a bad day on the markets.
 If you do have a bad trading day or even a series of bad trades then having a plan is ideal as you will be able to alter it accordingly to make sure you learn from your losses.
 Another way to keep a record of all your past trades in detail, both the successful and unsuccessful trades, is to have a trading journal.